varunkumardev/amitmerchant1990.github.io/_posts/2019-9-29-difference-between-elseif-and-else-if-php.md

 ## In closing

-If you're following PHP Standard Recommendations, [PSR-2](https://www.php-fig.org/psr/psr-2) is actually [recommeds](https://www.php-fig.org/psr/psr-2/#51-if-elseif-else) using `elseif` instead of `else if` because the side effects I've mentioned above.
+If you're following PHP Standard Recommendations, [PSR-2](https://www.php-fig.org/psr/psr-2) is actually [recommeds](https://www.php-fig.org/psr/psr-2/#51-if-elseif-else) using `elseif` instead of `else if` because of the side effects I've mentioned above.
 So, it's a good idea to use the `elseif` in your code whenever possible.